bottlepy/bottle/apidoc/tutorial.rst

     Unicode strings (or iterables yielding unicode strings) are automatically encoded with the codec specified in the ``Content-Type`` header (utf8 by default) and then treated as normal byte strings (see below).

 Byte strings
     Bottle returns strings as a whole (instead of iterating over each char) and adds a ``Content-Length`` header based on the string length.
 Lists of byte strings are joined first.
-Other iterables yielding byte strings are not joined because they may grow to big to fit into memory.
+Other iterables yielding byte strings are not joined because they may grow too big to fit into memory.
 The ``Content-Length`` header is not set in this case.

 Instances of :exc:`HTTPError` or :exc:`HTTPResponse`
-    Returning these has the same effect than raising them as an exception.
-In case of an :exc:`HTTPError`, the error handler are applied.
+    Returning these has the same effect as when raising them as an exception.
+In case of an :exc:`HTTPError`, the error handler is applied.
 See :ref:`tutorial-errorhandling` for details.

 File objects
     Everything that has a ``.read()`` method is treated as a file or file-like object and passed to the ``wsgi.file_wrapper`` callable defined by the WSGI server framework.
 Some WSGI server implementations can make use of optimized system calls (sendfile) to transmit files more efficiently.
-In other cases this just iterates over chuncks that fit into memory.
+In other cases this just iterates over chunks that fit into memory.
 Optional headers such as ``Content-Length`` or ``Content-Type`` are *not* set automatically.
 Use :func:`send_file` if possible.
 See :ref:`tutorial-static-files` for details.

 Iterables and generators
     You are allowed to use ``yield`` within your callbacks or return an iterable, as long as the iterable yields byte strings, unicode strings, :exc:`HTTPError` or :exc:`HTTPResponse` instances.
 Nested iterables are not supported, sorry.
 Please note that the HTTP status code and the headers are sent to the browser as soon as the iterable yields its first non-empty value.
 Changing these later has no effect.